Skip to main content

 "url": "https://www.technorhythms.com/technical-seo-consulting/",

-"description": "Technical SEO consulting focused on indexing, crawl optimization, Core Web Vitals, site architecture, and analytics accuracy.",
+"description": "Technical SEO consulting to improve indexing, site speed, Core Web Vitals, architecture and analytics accuracy.",

 "provider": {